Use Colour theory to tell a story

 In essence, using colour theory in branding is about sending a message without saying anything.
 That is the general idea of what you should be trying to accomplish while designing your brand image.
 You want to let people know what kind of business you are and who your target demographic is, just by the colour design of your brand, and the use of colour theory will help you do just that.

-Here at Painting Pixels, we can produce a full branding package that will work well with your whole company image, fonts, styles, layout, logo, and colour range – assets that work in perfect sync with your logo, website, printed leaflets, business cards and more.
-Check out our Graphic Design page to see our professional designs for yourself.
-And be sure to check out our YouTube Channel for more interesting and entertaining content.
+Here at Painting Pixels, we can create a branding package that matches your company’s goals and audience.
+We factor in; fonts, styles, layout, logo, and of course, colour theory, so that your branding works excellently with your logo, website, printed leaflets, business cards and more.
+See our Graphic Design page for examples of professional content we have created.
+And be sure to check out our YouTube Channel for more interesting, informative, and entertaining content.